Skip to Content

 Why Humane Rat Control Matters

-Many people hesitate to call a traditional pest company because they worry about poisons, sticky traps, and suffering animals.
-They also worry about pets finding bait, or about dead rats left in walls that create odors for weeks.
+Many people hesitate to call a traditional pest company because they worry about poisons, sticky traps, and unnecessary harm to animals.
+They also worry about pets being exposed to bait or about dead rodents inside walls causing odors.

-Those concerns are understandable, and you do not have to accept that as your only option.
+Those concerns are valid—and you do not have to accept those risks.

 Our Rat Removal Process